Key Stage Transfers (frequently asked questions)

 We work very closely with our SEND colleagues and the placement that is secured by the SEND Admissions Team is based on the recommendation of a Governance Board who confirm the appropriate type of SEND provision each child requires.
 There is a dedicated SEND Admissions Officer for each quadrant to streamline communication and to allow the SEND Admissions Officer to build up knowledge around each case through internal discussions with colleagues and schools.
 All placements are discussed with the appropriate SEND Teams.

-Every child who is identified as going through the key stage transfer process this year should have either a specific school or a type of school named by 15 February.
+Every child who is identified as going through the Key Stage Transfer (KST) process this year should have either a specific school or a type of school named by 15 February.
 This can be before 15 February where the school place has been agreed.
+Named school plans will start to be issued the week commencing 13 February 2025.
+There are over 2,000 school age EHCP KST plans and letters to issue.

 Before the 15 February, we aim for the majority of children and their families to receive a finalised plan with a named school in their EHCP, but in some circumstances we may have to name "type" of provision.

-For children where the EHCP is issued after the key stage transfer deadline they do not fall within the statutory key stage transfer process and the 15 February deadline does not apply.
+For children where the EHCP is issued, just before or after the key stage transfer deadline they do not fall within the statutory key stage transfer process and the 15 February deadline does not apply.
 However, identifying a school place is still a priority and we will continue work on identifying places for all children with an EHCP as a priority.
-We aim for the majority of children to have a confirmed place with plenty of time to plan for the transition.
+We aim for the majority of children to have a confirmed place before they are due to transition.

 We would encourage you to submit an application for travel assistance as soon as your school/ setting has been confirmed and an EHCP naming the school/ setting has been issued.
-If you would like to contact the Surrey School Travel and Assessment Team please submit an online enquiry form located here: Online Enquiry Form.
-Further information regarding travel assistance is available here: Travel Assistance .
+If your child is under 16 years, and has been placed at the same school, you will need to reapply for travel assistance, unless instructed otherwise.
+If you would like to contact the Surrey School Travel and Assessment Team please submit an online enquiry form.
+For further information see our travel assistance page.

 Unlike mainstream admission school places for children with an EHCP are confirmed as soon as we are able.
 This is done on a case by case basis.
 This means that some families are notified earlier than others.
 If you have not received notification of a confirmed place, it does not mean your child does not have a place as we will be confirming places and issuing final EHCP's right up to the 15 February deadline.
 We will also contact all families where a child does not have a named school place by 15 February.

-We have expanded our service to include a SEND Support Hub team which is in additional to our Contact Centre.
-The Support Hub staff are calling all parents/carers where a place has not been named.
-Whilst Case Officers are working at pace to send final EHCP's before the 15 February they may not be available to take calls, however the Contact Centre staff are available to answer any queries you may have.
+Whilst SEND Case Officers are working at pace to send final EHCP's before the 15 February they may not be available to take calls, however the L-SPA Contact Centre staff are available to answer any queries you may have, call 0300 200 1015.

 The SEND guidance states that for the 15 February deadline an appropriate type of placement should be confirmed and ordinarily that will also state the name of the school.

 The process for transition is prioritised by Local Authority at the Annual Review in the year proceeding transfer.
-We have revised the SEND Admissions process for this year to improve and streamline the process, which will have a big impact on further reducing this issue for September 2025.
+We have revised the SEND Admissions process for 2024 to improve and streamline the process, which we hope will improve the KST experience for parents and families.

 Frequently asked questions: Children and Young People who are age 16+